HowTo

 - Step 3 — Submit the Section 13O application to MAS through the family office portal, with structure chart, investment policy, and key personnel.

-- Step 4 — Hire at least one qualifying investment professional earning above the MAS-published minimum and spending the majority of working time on the qualifying activity.
+- Step 4 — Hire at least two qualifying Investment Professionals earning above the MAS-published minimum and spending the majority of working time on the qualifying activity; if only one IP is in place at application, the second IP must be hired within a one-year grace period under the post-1 January 2025 framework.

-- Step 5 — On award, meet the AUM milestone within the grace period and maintain annual business spending and local deployment per the Section 13O conditions.
+- Step 5 — On award, meet the AUM milestone in Designated Investments within the two-year grace period and maintain annual local business spending and local deployment per the Section 13O conditions.

 Why this matters in 2026